 To make this gluten-free vanilla cake a white cake, you must make a few easy adaptations.

-- Use only egg whites.
-Save your yolks for another recipe.
+- Use egg whites only (save the yolks for another recipe).

 - You will need 1/2 cup more milk to make the cake a white cake.